 Additionally, Florida's Department of Agriculture and Consumer Services plans to regulate marijuana infused edibles the same way it does other food products.
 In the meantime, edible producers wait anxiously for the state to establish the rules with cannabis food products.

 Growing Medical Support

 When the program first started in the summer of 2017, the number of certified physicians qualified to recommend medical marijuana grew slowly.
 However, today more than 1,300 doctors are registered with the state and successfully completed the required training to recommend the various types of cannabis-based medicine currently available.
 An increase of supporting medical professionals equates to easier patient access and education.

 Growing Social Acceptance

-As the research on cannabis and anecdotal stories continue to proliferate in this age of information, more people begin to learn about the potential health benefits and treatments.
-As the patient base in Florida continues to grow, more stories of cannabis success will spread and catch the attention of others who may have previously felt hesitant to try the herb.
+As the research on cannabis and anecdotal stories continue to proliferate in this age of information, more people begin to lunderstand what it is.
+As the cardholder base in Florida continues to grow, more stories of cannabis success will spread and catch the attention of others who may have previously felt hesitant to try the herb.

 Florida Weed Revenue

 As the success stories from health and wellness, as well as the financial aspects of the herb continue to highlight the industry, the stigma around being involved in the marijuana industry are being replaced with dollar signs – Investors are seeing green.